AleksBL/siesta_python/README.md

 ```
 G = iG.Invert(BW = '*\*2')
 ```
-,  with the "2" added and run the last above block again
+,  with the "2" added and run the last above block again.
+Inspect the Blocks of the Greens function with the G.is_zero array